akashdahad/HackFestPull-/README.md

 # HackFestPull-
 Make Your Pull Requests!
-Will Merge Them
+We Will Merge Them.